Knowing what SEO acronym stands for and understanding how SEO works are two very different things.

 SEO acronym stands for Search Engine Optimization.
 SEO represents a combination of on-page and off-page SEO practices (the difference explained later in the article) you can use to improve website rankings in search results.

-In essence, SEO helps you optimize your website in such a way that when someone googles something related to your core services, your web pages are the ones that show near the top of search results because that increases your chances of selling your product or service.
+In essence, SEO helps you optimize your website in such a way that when someone googles something related to your core services, your web pages are the ones that show near the top of search results.

 Think of it this way.
 Let’s say you go to the market to buy some apples.
-If all of them look pretty much the same quality, are you going to buy apples that are on top of the pile, or are you going to dig to the bottom?
+If all of them look pretty much the same, are you going to buy apples that are on top of the pile, or are you going to dig to the bottom?
 You’re going to take the ones from the top – the same happens with your prospects that browse the web.

 Now, even though you might only use Google, there are other search engines out there like Bing, Yahoo, DuckDuckGo, Baidu, etc.

 Every search engine has its own algorithm to decide what shows up after you type in certain words in their search bar.
-While all of their algorithms put a lot of value into high-quality backlinks, they do have some specific differences you need to have in mind if you want to optimize your website to rank better for a specific search engine.
+While they all put a lot of value into high-quality backlinks, they do have some specific differences.
+Keep those in mind if you want to optimize your website to rank better for a specific search engine.

-The reason why marketers and businesses focus heavily on Google is because Google holds a monopoly in the search engine market for a whole decade now with over 90% of the market share.
+The reason why marketers and businesses focus heavily on Google is because it holds a monopoly in the search engine market for a whole decade now with over 90% of the market share.
 In other words, 9 out of 10 internet searches are done using Google.

 Spending time to optimize your web pages for other search engines is rarely worth it, especially since many ranking signals (like quality backlinks) help you perform better across all of them.

 Why does Search Engine Optimization matter for your business?

 It is way easier to list businesses that don’t need search engine optimization than those that do.